Banking Checking Accounts

 The first is called Earnin, which is a community-supported system that’s changing the face of banking.
 One of their biggest perks is the borrowing system, which allows you to borrow money from paychecks you plan to earn and then pay it back when you get paid.
 This is helpful for those who need a bit of extra cash to pay for things between pay cycles.
 The company also offers services to help you negotiate down expensive medical bills and prides itself on avoiding hidden fees and penalties.

-Another great alternative checking account is the one offered by Current.
-With features like no hidden fees, no minimum balance, and certain account holds (like for gas) being instantly credited to your balance, it’s another helpful tool if you’re tight on cash and need a little boost.
+Another great alternative account is the one offered by Current1.
+With features like no hidden fees2, no minimum balance, and certain account holds (like for gas) being instantly removed, it’s another helpful tool if you’re tight on cash and need a little boost.

 The final word on writing a check